How to Tell If Wall Is Load Bearing: 5 Signs You Shouldn't Ignore

 When Doubt Arises, Seek Expertise

-2. Stress that consulting with experts is a wise investment in their home’s future and safety.
+2. Remember that consulting with experts is a smart move for your home’s future and safety.

 FAQ